huibinzhao/huibinzhao.github.io/_pages/cv.md

 Education
 ======
-* B.Eng in Aircraft Design and Engineering, Beihang University, 2014-2018
+* B.Eng. in Aerospace Engineering, Beihang University, 2014-2018
 * M.S. in Robotics, University of Bristol, 2018-2020
+* Ph.D. candidate in Robotics, The University of Hong Kong, 2022-present

 Work experience
 ======